Envelope Accordion Album

 • Ribbon, Velcro dot fastener, other embellishments as desired

-• Cardstock and Designer Series Paper if desired
+• Cardstock and Designer Series Paper in your chosen colours and designs

 Money-saving tips